danrusu/java-assisted-testing/README.md

 - [clean code](./resource/clean_code.JPG)
   - naming

-    `There are only two hard things in Computer Science: cache invalidation and naming things.` *- Phil Karlton -*
+    `"There are only two hard things in Computer Science: cache invalidation and naming things."` *- Phil Karlton -*
   - KISS
   - DRY
+  - YAGNI
+  - abstract carefully
+  `Sometimes, the elegant implementation is just a function.
+Not a method.
+Not a class.
+Not a framework.
+Just a function.` *- John Carmack -*

 - standardize test input (scenarios) and output (reports)